About

 • Skilled in diverse learning challenges intervention techniques

-• Proficient in providing counselling for academic, emotional, and behavioral challenges
+• Proficient in providing counselling for academic, emotional, and behavioural challenges

 • Proficient in providing counselling for the eight dimensions of the Wellness Wheel - lifestyle accommodations